pranavpr/cardinfo.github.io/_posts/2019-12-21-hdfc-global-value-program-everything-you-need-to-know.md

 image: /assets/images/hdfc-global-value-program.jpg
 ---

 HDFC Global Value Program is one of the most underrated and least talked offerings from HDFC Bank.
-This subscription program not only gives extra 1% cashback on international spends with credit card, but also provides milestone benefits which further enhances the reward rate.
+This subscription program not only comes with welcome/renewal benefits but also offers extra cashback on international spends with credit card.
+Coupled with milestone benefits, which further enhances the reward rate, this program is a must have for international spenders.

+{% include faq.html question="What is HDFC Global Value Program?" answer= "HDFC Global Value program is a subscription program available for HDFC Bank Credit Cards with annual fee of Rs.
+199. As welcome/renewal benefit, this program offers 500 bonus reward points.
+Further, this program offers 1% cashback, capped to Rs.
+1,000 per month, on international transactions.
+Also on crossing annual spends of Rs.
+1.5 Lakh, the program offers Yatra vouchers worth Rs.
+2,000." %}

 Let's look in to the details of HDFC Global Value Program.

 <!-- prettier-ignore -->
 * TOC